apache/openwhisk-package-cloudant/README.md

+## Status
+This is still very much a work-in-progress.

 RESTful service to listen for changes to a Cloudant database.

 Changes to a Cloudant database can trigger the invocation of an action, passing the action the body of the updated document.